sourcenetwork/docs.source.network/docs/sourcehub/getting-started/3-create-a-policy.md

 ## Example
 Lets create a very basic example policy which defines a single resource named `note` with both an `owner` and `collaborator` relation which are both of type `actor`.

-Create a file named `basic-policy.yaml` and past the following:
+Create a file named `basic-policy.yaml` and paste the following:
 ```yaml
 name: Basic Policy